cropgeeks/hpc-help/data-storage.rst

 Joint projects shared between multiple institutes are located in ``/mnt/shared/projects/joint``.
 Please :doc:`contact-us` if working on a joint project and access by multiple users is required.

 .. warning::
-  If you store more than 250,000 files or folders in ``$PROJECTS`` your ability to run jobs will be severely restricted until you reduce your file count.
+  If you store more than 250,000 files or folders in ``$PROJECTS`` you won't be able to run more than three jobs simultaneously.
+If you store over 1 million files or folders, the limit reduces to just one.

 Shared scratch